-- If you’re driving a vehicle, make sure that you park in an appropriate spot and don’t block the road or access to the fields.
+- If you’re driving a vehicle, make sure that you park in an appropriate spot and you don’t block the road or the access to the fields.

-If you do stumble onto such a field, however, consider yourself lucky and try to protect the flowers the best you can while you take photos.
+If you do stumble onto such a field, however, consider yourself lucky and try to protect the flowers the best you can while you’re taking photos.

 How to take beautiful photos with the tulip fields?